edaehn/bitsgalore.github.io/_drafts/2021-02-02-android-emulation.md

 The Emulation General Wiki contains [a good overview of Android "emulators"](https://emulation.gametechwiki.com/index.php/Android_emulators)[^3].
 Most of these are closed-source, and the Wiki warns that some may come with malicious apps pre-installed.
 For the purposes of this study these are of no interest.
 The listed open-source solutions are:

 - [Android-x86](https://www.android-x86.org/) is a port of the [Android open source project](https://source.android.com/) to the [x86](https://en.wikipedia.org/wiki/X86) architecture.
 It is not an emulator, but rather an operating system that can be installed on either a physical device, or within a virtual machine (e.g. using VirtualBox or QEMU).
-- [Android Studio](https://developer.android.com/studio/) is Google's offial development environment for Android.
-It includes an [Android Emulator](https://developer.android.com/studio/run/emulator), which "simulates Android devices on your computer so that you can test your application on a variety of devices and Android API levels without needing to have each physical device".
+-  [Android Emulator](https://developer.android.com/studio/run/emulator) is part of [Android Studio](https://developer.android.com/studio/), Google's offial development environment for Android.
+Android Emulator "simulates Android devices on your computer so that you can test your application on a variety of devices and Android API levels without needing to have each physical device".
 - [Anbox](https://github.com/anbox/anbox) is "a container-based approach to boot a full Android system on a regular GNU/Linux system like Ubuntu".
 It is not an emulator, but rather a [compatibility layer](https://en.wikipedia.org/wiki/Compatibility_layer)[^4].
 - [Shashlik](http://www.shashlik.io/) is another project for running Android apps on Linux.
 Going by [its description](http://www.shashlik.io/what-is/), it uses a stripped-down Android base that is run within a modified version of QEMU, combined with graphics rendering on the host machine.